-(a) Confer with the appropriate SBTA when you need help to identify additional small business, veteran-owned small business, service-disabled veteran-owned small business, HUBZone small business, small disadvantaged business, and women-owned small business concern sources to solicit for a requirement.
-The SBTA will coordinate with the Small Business Administration (SBA) Procurement Center Representative (PCR).

-(b) The SBTA should query Central Contractor Registration (CCR) database link, "Dynamic Small Business Search," at www.ccr.gov.
+- (a) The contracting officer shall confer with the appropriate SBTA when he or she needs help to identify additional small business, veteran-owned small business, service-disabled veteran-owned small business, Historically Underutilized Business Zone (HUBZone) small business, small disadvantaged business, and women-owned small business concern sources to solicit for a requirement.
+The SBTA will coordinate with the SBA PCR. - (b) The SBTA should query "Dynamic Small Business Search," at http://dsbs.sba.gov.